5 min read

 9. Occupancy Rate Formula

-One thing that’s good to know is how often your property is actually being utilized, or its occupancy rate, which is an important indicator of success.
+One thing that’s good to know is how often your property is actually in use or its occupancy rate formula, which is an important indicator of success.
 With that number, you can determine if changes need to be made to increase occupancy.
-The formula for determining your occupancy rate is simply the number of days a particular property is occupied divided by the total number of days in the year.
+The formula for determining your occupancy rate is simply the number of days a particular unit is occupied divided by the total number of days in the year.
+For instance, if a unit is occupied for 300 days in a year, the occupancy rate is about 82%.

 10. Return on Investment Formula